jig/docker-golang-devel/README.md

 Important note
 --------------

-LiteIDE will save all files with root owner (since docker server runs as root)
+LiteIDE will save all files with the UID and GID provided owner (since docker server runs as root)